-\The leading consumer reporting agency conducted a 16 month outdoor test of gutter guards in 2010 and recognized LeafFiter as the \#1 rated professionally installed gutter guard system in America. \CISE# 1035750 EDUF #10785655-5501 License# 50145 License# 41354 License# 94338 License# 412844 License# 421844 License# 6323397 License# 2102212986 License# 2106212946 License# 2705132153A License# LAFFNW822JZ License# WW055912 License# WC-2998#.117 Nassau HIC License# 941067000 Registration# 176447 Registration# HIC.0649905 Registration# C127229 Registration# 216427 Registration# 266475 Registration# PC6475 Registra Same Space, Another Time: Tulsa Artists Go Back to Paradise, Pay Tribute to Okie Music "Can't tell the bad from the good, I'm out in the words." elite studio musicians while work-ing in Los Angeles' formed Work- I'm out in the woods. - Leon Russell According to legend, a combination of psychedellic mushrooms and a lightning storm on Grand Lake convinced the late great Leon Russell that he had stumbled accross a significant place in space and time.
+Same Space, Another Time: Tulsa Artists Go Back to Paradise, Pay Tribute to Okie Music "Can't tell the bad from the good, elite studio musicians while work"I'm out in the words" "Can't tell the bad from the good, elite studio musicians while working in Loc Angeles' formed Westler "The paradise of the good where the good where the good with the good of the good where the I'm out in the woods. - Leon Russell According to legend, a combination of psychedellic mushrooms and a lightning storm on Grand Lake convinced the late great Leon Russell that he had stumbled accross a significant place in space and time.
 As the master of space and time, Russell knew how to recognize such noteworthy outcrops in the spatio-temporal continuum.
 This particular space and time, Pappy Reeves' Floating Motel and Fishing Dock in 1972, marked the beginning of what is now widely known as Leon Russell's Cove on Grand Lake.
 Russell's career was soaring in 1972.

-ing in Los Angeles' famed Wrecking Crew, the Tulsa Sound icon was fresh off the hugely successful Mad Dogs and Englishmen tour with Joe Cocker, and was making a name for himself as more than a session Searching for pro with the release of his The Sound fourth album, Carney, featuring the hit single Tightrope, which reached #11 on the Billboard charts.
-That success Russell gave the opportunity to return to northeast Oklahoma, where he eventually found himself on Grand Lake in a lightning storm, which brings us back to Paradise.
-After purchasing the proper- After several years of ty, Russell, to establishing himself as one of the the surprise of nobody, immediatethe seven and a half acres of secluded waterfront property, and gave it a name worthy of its surroundings: Paradise Studio.
+ing in Los Angeles' famed Wrecking Crew, the Tulsa Sound icon was fresh off the hugely successful Mad Dogs and Englishmen tour with Joe Cocker, and was making a name for Searching for The Sound himself as more than a session pro with the release of his fourth album, gave the opportunity to return to northeast Oklahoma, where he eventually found himself on Grand Lake in a lightning storm, which brings us back ing the proper- Carney, featuring the hit single Tightrope, which reached #11 on the Billboard charts.
+That success Russell to Paradise.
+After purchas- By BRYAN CANTRELL After several years of ty, Russell, to establishing himself as one of the the surprise of nobody, immediatethe seven and a half acres of secluded waterfront property, and gave it a name worthy of its surroundings: Paradise Studio.
 From 1973-78, Paradise Studio hosted recording sessions for some big names in the music industry, like Bob Seger and Freddie King, in addition to Russell.
 In addition to the studio, Russell built apartments on the property so artists could come to record and stay for a few days, creating a musicians' retreat out in the woods.
 In 1979, Russell returned to Los Angeles and would later sell the Grand Lake property, ending an era that had seen Pappy Reeve's Floating Motel and Fishing Dock transform into what became known affectionately as, "the hippie place."
 Tulsan Rick Husky has owned the property for the last 30 years, going to great lengths to restore and maintain this gem of Rock & Roll history.
 That effort has led to the first album being recorded at Paradise Studio since 1978.
 Return to Paradise dropped on Aug.
 28 and is available at hortonrecords.org.
-The collaboration features 17 tracks written by Oklahoma songwriters and performed by 20 Tulsa-area musicians, including one of the last bands to record at Paradise in 1978, The Gap Band.
-The R&B Funk ensemble named after three streets in the Greenwood district (Greenwood, Archer and Pine), bridges the generation gap (pun intended) with the track "I Yike It," by Charlie Redd and Briana Wright, which is absolutely on fire! load at hortonrecords.org.
+The collaboration features 17 tracks written by Oklahoma songwriters and performed by